ImAdam9/3D-Project-2021/README.md

 Drag & drop everything in the solutions directory

-- CONTROLS -
+Dear ImGui was used for Toggling implemented techniques.

+stb_image was used for loading textures to assign them to shaderResourceViews.

+CONTROLS:

 WASD - Move Forward, Left, Back, Right

 ARROW KEYS - Look Up, Left, Down, Right

 E - Move Up

 Q - Move Down

 L - Move Light To Your Position

-Dear ImGui was used for Toggling implemented techniques stb_image was used for loading textures to assign them to shaderResourceViews